Bricks and Mortar Asset Management

 - explore preventative maintenance approaches to effectively manage your school's physical assets

-- unpack relevant initiatives and policies
+- discuss a range of initiatives and policies

 - examine key risks such as asbestos, essential safety measures and occupational health and safety.

 You’ll gain knowledge and understanding of:

 - policies such as Occupational Health and Safety, Community Joint User Agreements and School Facilities Entitlement

 - new initiatives aimed at supporting schools manage and maintain their facilities including: